hsleonis/image-resizer/README.md

 # License
 MIT

-Do whatever you want and if possible, keep me in your prayers!
+Do whatever you want, keep me in your prayers!

-Thank you.